Lactuca indica

-Lactuca indica, commonly known as Indian lettuce, is a species of plant in the tribe Cichorieae within the family Asteraceae.
+Lactuca indica, Indian lettuce, is a species of plant in the tribe Cichorieae within the family Asteraceae.
 It is native to western China (Xinjiang, Tibet), the Himalayas, and southwest Asia, as far west as Turkey.
 It is widely introduced elsewhere, even as far as east Africa, and is thought to be an archaeophyte in Japan, brought in with rice cultivation.

 Lactuca indica is a biennial herb, growing from a taproot to at least 40 cm tall and often reaching 2 m.
 Its flowers have white to pale yellow ray florets with yellower centers.
 The narrowness of the leaf blades and the degree of spikiness of leaf lobes varies greatly by region.